 General

 Red-whiskered Bulbul: Introduced to parts of North America as escaped caged birds.
-Adult has brown upperparts, black crested head, mask, and partial collar, and orange-red patch behind eye; underparts are white with brown wash on sides and pale red vent.
+Adult has brown upperparts, black crested head, mask and partial collar; orange-red patch behind eye; underparts white with brown wash on sides; pale red vent; iris brown or dark brown; bill black; legs and claws black.
 Sexes are similar.
-Juvenile is similar but duller overall.
+Juvenile similar; duller overall; has shorter, browner crest, white postocular, paler brown upperparts, duller colored breast band, undertail coverts washed with pink.
+Vent is dull buff-pink, yellow or orange.

 Range and Habitat

-Red-whiskered Bulbul: Native to India, Nepal, Bangladesh, Burma and South China coast.
-Escaped caged birds introduced and established in North America south of Miami, Florida.
+Red-whiskered Bulbul: Native to tropical regions of Asia, including India, Nepal, Bangladesh, Myanmar, and the south China coast.
+Escaped caged birds were introduced and established colonies in North America in southern Florida and in Australia.
+Preferred habitats include lightly wooded areas and farmland.

 Breeding and Nesting